What is Talent Development?

 2. Talent Management is Strategic while Talent Development is Specific

-Talent management focuses on creating a talent pipeline and making the most of the talent that joins the company.
-Talent development, on the other hand, offers specific individuals opportunities for growth.
+Talent management focuses on building a robust talent pipeline and maximizing the potential of individuals who join the company.
+Talent development, on the other hand, provides specific individuals with opportunities for growth, often through a structured employee development plan.

 3. Talent Development is Created Specifically for an Employee

-Talent management takes a high-level view to determine which skills and talents an organization needs.
-Talent development, meanwhile, narrows that view to help employees advance in their individual career paths and reach their goals in ways that contribute to the success of the company.
+Talent management takes a high-level view to determine which skills and talentsan organization needs.
+Talent development, meanwhile, narrows that view to help employees advance in their individual career paths and reach their goals.

 4. Talent Development Goes Beyond Just Training